 I earned my bachelor's degree in physics and astonomy/astrophysics at (The) Ohio State University.
 I also minored in mathematics and cognitive science.
 While at Ohio State, I worked with Dr. Andrew Heckler on projects related to oscillatory motion.
 I was also a tutor in the Mathematics and Statistics Learning Center, focusing mainly on calculus.

 Outside of my research, I am interested in science communication and teaching.
 Doing science communication work was never part of "my plan."
 However, after learning about Astrobites and wishing there was (and then creating) a physics education research version (PERbites), I have become very interested in science communication.
-Outside of PERbites, I serve as the vice president of marketing for MSU's science communication organization (MSU SciComm) and am a pen pal for Letters to a Pre-Scientist.
+Outside of PERbites, I have served as the vice president of marketing and science writing chair for MSU's science communication organization (MSU SciComm) and was a AAAS 2021 Mass Media Fellow with The Wichita Eagle.

 As a graduate student, I have been a teaching assistant for Lyman Briggs 273 and 274 (physics 1 and physics in Lyman Briggs College at MSU).
 These are studio physics courses for mainly life science majors In a studio class, lecture, lab, and recitation are combined into a single session.
 This means that class would begin with a short lecture, then students would investigate some concept using lab equipment, and then complete more typical recitation style problems based on their findings in a single period.
 As these courses were for life science majors, many of the problems were focused on life science concepts.
 For example, diffusion can be modeled as a conservation of momentum and collisions problem.